princexoleo/workshop_for_python/README.md

-# workshop_for_python
+# Python For AI&ML
-Conducted a workshop title as Python for AI&amp;ML, organized by UIU APP FORUM
+Organized by UIU APP FORUM.